angelhamelin/School/README.md

     $ player_name = "Player"
 ```

-\- A exam with conditional statements
+\- An exam with conditional statements
 ```Renpy
 $ answer1 = renpy.input("What is 2+2?")
 if answer1 == "4":